-Lost Elysium is Ashley Elle (vox/synth), Brian Muller (guitar) Earl Lee (Bass) and Ricky Stage (drums).
+Lost Elysium is Ashley Elle (vox/synth), Earl Lee (Bass) and Ricky Stage (drums).
 We make music to bring hope to those captured in darkness and to pull the broken back from the edge.

 HOW IT ALL BEGAN

-The band will started a new chapter with the release of “Think Like the Enemy” on September 30, standing behind songs that are even more steeped in Elle’s unabashed honesty than ever before.
+The band started a new chapter with the release of “Think Like the Enemy” on September 30, standing behind songs that are even more steeped in Elle’s unabashed honesty than ever before.
 The new music goes to dark, deep and mysterious places and further illustrates the band’s very personal message.
 The group’s new single, “Think Like the Enemy” mixes the kinetic energy of a rock anthem with elements of industrial and melodic pop.
 The track features Elle’s ethereal voice above layers of guitar, a haunting keyboard melody and a deep, subtle groove.
 “Think Like the Enemy” was recorded at the historic Dreamland Recording Studio in Woodstock, NY.
+They are currently writing for their next EP due out in the Winter of 2017.

 The gravity of Lost Elysium has made it an in-demand band for rock clubs all across the U.S. sharing stages with like-minded artists such as Lacuna Coil, John 5 (Rob Zombie), Theory of a Deadman and Skillet.
 Justin Tyme of WKSE/KISS 98.5 praised, “Lost Elysium has such incredible stage presence.
 Their passion is incomparable.
 Their sound unforgettable, and their talent is superior.”